tink4r/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Qiu Pengyun is a research assistant of SUTD at CGL.
 His research interests include Applied Mathematics and Computer Graphics.
-He is applying for a PHD in computer graphics.
+He is applying for a PHD in Computer Graphics.
 {style="text-align: justify;"}